jackuoks/Zetta_Analytics/README.md

 ### SUNGURA BORA

 SUNGURA BORA is a specialized module within the TeknoKilimo platform, focused on rabbit farming management.
-It offers advanced data analytics, real-time monitoring, and predictive insights to optimize breeding, nutrition, and overall farm productivity.
+It is also offered in form of an App accessible to rabbit farmers to capture rabbit data and all the farming practices and methods revolving around Rabbitry.It offers advanced data analytics, real-time monitoring, and predictive insights to optimize breeding, nutrition, and overall farm productivity.

 **Key Features:**
 - Breeding optimization